 Dr. R. E. HOPE SIMPSON (Cirencester, Glos) writes:

-The expected biennial epidemic of measles appeared in this region in early December, 1958, just in time to put many youngsters to bed over Christmas.
+Dr. JOHN FRY (Beckenham, Kent) wrote : The expected biennial epidemic of measles appeared in this region in early December, 1958, just in time to put many youngsters to bed over Christmas.
 To date there have been close on 150 cases in the practice, and the numbers are now steadily decreasing.
 Like previous epidemics, the primary cases have been chiefly in the 5- and 6-year-olds, with secondary cases in their younger siblings.
 No special features have been noted in this relatively mild epidemic.
 It has been mild because complications have occurred in only four children.
 One little girl aged 2 suffered from a lobular pneumonia, and three others developed acute otitis media following their measles.

 In the majority of children the whole episode has been well and truly over in a week, from the prodromal phase to the disappearance of the rash, and many mothers have remarked ”how much good the attack has done their children,” as they seem so much better after the measles.

 In this practice measles is considered as a relatively mild and inevitable childhood ailment that is best encountered any time from 3 to 7 years of age.
 Over the past 10 years there have been few serious complications at any age, and all children have made complete recoveries.
-As a result of this reasoning no special attempts have been made at prevention even in young infants in whom the disease has not been found to be especially serious.
+As a result of this reasoning, no special attempts have been made at prevention even in young infants in whom the disease has not been found to be especially serious.

-In the early 60s a measles vaccine was developed In 1963 the British Medical Journal reported that; There can be no doubt that an effective vaccine is needed for children who are especially liable to develop severe measles-for example, mentally defective children in institutions or children in underdeveloped countries.
+The reporting of measles in medical journals change dramatically in 1963 after John Enders and colleagues transformed their Edmonston-B strain of measles virus into a vaccine and licensed it in the United States.
+The vaccine was announced in the September 1963 edition of the British Medical Journal The article states in the second paragraph on page 760 “There is no doubt that an effective vaccine is needed for children who are especially liable to develop sever measles (children in underdeveloped countries).
 But the need or desire for a vaccine for the general population of Great Britain is much less certain.
-Measles is now a mild disease,9 and many parents and doctors may feel that no protection against it is required.
+Measles is now a mild disease and many parents and doctors may feel that no protection against it is required.